 3. The point where the liner contacts the bottom edge of the blade ramp.

 Note: There must be an angle between the blade lock ramp and the face of the liner lock to create the three point lock structure and relationship.
-The face of the lock and the face of the spring are not parallel.
+The face of the lock and the face of the liner are not parallel.

 Cheap Chinese imports and others who do not understand the mechanics of the liner lock system may think that the lock face on the blade and the face of the liner lock should be parallel, face to face, with full engagement of the lock face against the back of the blade.
 They are incorrect.
 As both aerospace mechanical Engineer and the third knife maker in the world to use the liner lock system almost thirty years ago, and having made several thousand custom knives and several hundred thousand production knives I assure you that I know of what I speak.